Affiliate Statement and a Caveat

 Regardless of its name, it is native to Sri Lanka.
 Its warm, nutmeg-like flavor makes it suitable for dishes that don’t have many conflicting flavors.

 Cinnamon is an incredibly delicious spice that you can add to your coffee, breakfast cereals, or favorite dishes.
 Besides being delicious, making it a part of your diet is beneficial to your health.
 Although consuming a small to moderate amount is safe, cinnamon’s excessive use also has some side effects.
-So, it is recommended to counsel your doctor before consuming it to get the best possible results.
+So, we recommend you counsel your doctor before consuming it to get the best possible results.
+Don’t forget to share us your favorite best cinnamon for baking!